COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Delaware/README.md

 ## Setup
-There are seven folders you need to create:
+There are eight folders you need to create:
-NCESNew, Original Data Files, Output, 2015-2017 DCAS files, Delaware Assessment, Delaware V2.0, DE_2022
+NCESOld, NCESNew, Original Data Files, Output, 2015-2017 DCAS files, Delaware Assessment, Delaware V2.0, DE_2022

 Download the original .xlsx files and place them into the "Original Data Files" folder.

 (With the exception of the 2015-2017 DCAS files, which should be place separately in a "2015-2017 DCAS files" folder.

-There are 4 .do files.
+There are 2 .do files.
 Run them in the following order.

-nces_district.do

-nces_school.do

-DE_2015_2022.do
+NCES_Cleaning_DE_final.do

+DE_2015_2024.do

-(You should not have to run DE_2015_2022_PART2.do separately)
+(You should not have to run DE_2015_2024_PART2.do separately)

 (The NCESOld file should be the most recent available NCES files.)